bem/bem-components/common.blocks/modal/modal.en.md

 Type: `Number`.

-Specifies a level of a modal window layer based on <a href="../z-index-group/z-index-group.en.md">z-index-group</a> block.
+Specifies the level of the modal window layer based on the <a href="../z-index-group/z-index-group.en.md">z-index-group</a> block.

 ```javascript
 {